 Including inventory as a finance function sometimes causes confusion and skepticism.
-There is no doubt, however, that inventory consumes financial resources; whether in the form of purchased materials/parts, work-in-process, or finished goods.
+There is no doubt, however, that inventory consumes financial resources; whether in the form of purchased materials/parts, work-in-process, or finished goods, inventory is cash that should be in your bank account and not sitting on the factory floor.
 Those responsible for managing the company’s financial resources and performance should also have the ability to oversee and monitor all three types of inventory.

 The purchasing representative might believe they are getting a good deal by buying one years worth of parts, and perhaps they are.
 But making such decisions impacts the overall financial resources consumed by inventory, especially when you include the cost of ownership.

 The responsible financial authority should stay informed of inventory performance, and in response set clear policies and goals for reducing and managing inventory levels through metrics such as Inventory Turns (the number of times that a company’s inventory cycles or turns over per year), Days Inventory (the average number of days of inventory on hand per accounting period), Average Inventory (the starting inventory number at the start of a period minus the ending period inventory number divided by 2), and Cost of Ownership (the total cost of maintaining inventory such as warehouse space including utilities and maintenance, finance costs, personnel, equipment, shrinkage, obsolescence, and insurance).